This post may contain affiliate links. Please read my disclaimer for more information.

 Please note: Oily beans are more at risk of oxidation because the oils are present at the surface and vulnerable to oxygen.
 When oxygen meets coffee beans, it affects the oils and insoluble substances adversely.

 The freshness of oily espresso beans stays up to 7-10 days max.
-Please store them as mentioned above to keep them fresh for a longer period.
+So please store them as mentioned above to keep them fresh for a longer period.

 Can You Use Any Bean In An Espresso Machine